 What happens when I connect my Facebook account?

 We request read-only access to your Facebook account so that we can show a list of your Facebook friends who also have Letterboxd accounts.
-We never post on your behalf (it’s impossible with read-only access).
+We never post on your behalf unless you enable activity sharing (see below).

 What happens when I connect my Netflix account?